-EIT together with Taratahi offer a practical and hands on learning experience.
-Our rural section runs a 45 ha. sheep and beef farm with sheep and cattle yards and a woolshed.
-Well stocked tractor and implement sheds provide students with the fencing, handpiece and forestry equipment to learn a wide range of agricultural skills.
+EIT offer a practical and hands on learning experience.
+Well stocked tractor and implement sheds provide students with the fencing, handpiece and forestry equipment to learn a wide range of horticultural or agricultural skills.
 A demonstration vineyard is sited adjacent to the winery, as well as greenhouses, hydroponics and workrooms.

 Horticulture Graduate Profile